gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 Create a newsletter that is useful enough for people to keep opening it.

 ## Turning scattered content into something useful

-TODO: Include a meme about information overload here (for example, someone drowning in browser tabs, newsletters, notifications, and unread articles).

 There is already too much content online.